mephistopheles-8/atsatomic/README.md

 ## Compiling

-One of the three flags must supplied to `patscc` use `mylibies.hats`:
+One of the three flags must supplied to `tempacc` use `mylibies.hats`:

 - `-DATS ATSATOMIC_C11` - `stdatomic` bindings
 - `-DATS ATSATOMIC_ATOMIC_BUILTIN` - `__atomic_*` builtins